randymako/Mailbox/README.md

 Notes:

-Updates: All standard functionality working with some optionals Coming Soon: Working on some of the optionals
+Updates: All standard functionality working with some optionals Coming Soon: Working on getting the icons to follow the swipable message

 -----------------------